 Our North American departure hub is Toronto’s Pearson International Airport.
 Five hours prior to our departure, a short meeting will be held at the Sheraton Gateway Hotel, Terminal 3, to distribute course packs and maps and to clarify travel procedures.
 All students are responsible for making their own travel arrangements to the Sheraton Gateway Hotel.
 Students making alternate arrangements must contact MEI before March 31.

-As we journey to London, we come to see not only how Shakespeare modernized the English language, but how that language and worldview was solidified, exported, and policed in the creation of an empire.
-Our study of Shakespeare makes his work come alive as we take in performances at the historic Globe Theatre, as well as participate in the heated exchange of ideas at the original Speaker’s Corner.
+As we journey to London, we come to see not only how Shakespeare modernized the English language, but how that language and world view was solidified, exported and policed in the creation of an empire.
+Our study of Shakespeare makes his work come alive as we take in performances at the historic Globe Theater as well as participate in the heated exchange of ideas at the original Speaker's Corner.

-Inspired by the vistas of Ambleside’s rolling hills, rocky outcrops, and hidden trails, we retrace the steps of the Romantics and the development of English language and literature as we attempt to recapture the spirit of self-reflection through the study of poetry.
+Inspired by the vistas of Ambleside's rolling hills, rocky outcrops, and hidden trails, we retrace the steps of the Romantics along with the development of English language and literature as we attempt to recapture the spirit of self-reflection through the study of poetry.

 Travel dates subject to change.

 All prices include international student fees.

 - Ministry-approved credit(s) upon successful completion of the course(s)

 - Custom course pack

 - MEI journal